Francielle

-Francielle Manoel Alberto (born 18 October 1989), commonly known as Francielle or Fran, is a Brazilian footballer who plays as a midfielder for the Brazil women's national football team.
-At club level she most recently played for Norwegian Toppserien club Avaldsnes IL.
+Francielle Manoel Alberto (born 18 October 1989), commonly known as Francielle or Fran, is a former Brazilian footballer who played as a midfielder.
+At club level, she most recently played for Norwegian Toppserien club Avaldsnes IL.
 She previously played for Corinthians, São José and Santos in Brazil, as well as for Saint Louis Athletica and Sky Blue FC of Women's Professional Soccer (WPS).